-Back in 2009, a roulette player called Balvinder Sambhi from Birmingham was getting quite a lot of press (in the UK at least) by claiming that he had banned from each and every Grosvenor Casino in the UK following a £28,000 win over 2 months playing what he referred to as his 'no-lose' system.
+Back in 2009, a roulette player called Balvinder Sambhi from Birmingham was getting quite a lot of press (in the UK at least) by claiming that he had been banned from every Grosvenor Casino in the UK following a £28,000 win over two months playing what he referred to as his ‘no-lose’ system.

 His best win in a day was around £4,000.
 Mr Sambhi said: ‘I’ve never lost with my system and the casinos don’t like that.
 They don’t want winners in their premises, just losers´.

-He received a letter from the director of security of Group that run Grosvenor Casino which he has subsequently used to promote his book: Sequential Roulette or Breaking the Roulette Code, which you can find online at Amazon.
+He received a letter from the director of security of the group that runs Grosvenor Casino which he has subsequently used to promote his book: Sequential Roulette or Breaking the Roulette Code, which you can find online at Amazon.
 It´s a paperback that will set you back the princely sum of £100.
 It looks like Sequential Roulette is out of print but Breaking the Roulette Code is still available.